 Giritale - Sigiriya - Dambulla - Kandy.
 Leaving Giritale, we drive to Sigiriya, the elevated and mysterious 5th century fortress ruins of King Kasyapa, where we view the stunning frescoes.
-The ‘Lion Rock’ is a citadel of unusual beauty rising 200 metres from the scrub jungle.
+The ‘Lion Rock’ is a citadel of unusual beauty rising 200 meters from the scrub jungle.
 A moat, rampart and extensive gardens including the renowned water gardens ring the base of the rock.

 Next, we visit the impressive Dambulla Rock Temple.
 Dambulla is a UNESCO World Heritage site and is the most impressive of Sri Lanka’s cave temples.
-The complex of five caves with over 2000 sq. metres of painted walls, and the ceiling is the largest area of paintings found in the world.
+The complex of five caves with over 2000 sq. meters of painted walls, and the ceiling is the largest area of paintings found in the world.

 Leaving Dambulla, the final stop of the day is Matale en route to Kandy.
 Sri Lanka is renowned for its spices and spice gardens are located all over the country.
 However, the biggest concentration of them can be found around Matale.
 With a guide, you’ll see first hand how cinnamon, cardamon, curry leaves, peppercorns, saffron and other exotic spices are grown in the wild and then processed for consumption.